uhray/mobile-boilerplate/doc/mobile-boilerplate.md

 #### Frontend Organization

 The real meat of the Uhray Mobile Boilerplate takes place in the top-level [www/](https://github.com/uhray/mobile-boilerplate/tree/master/www) directory.
-It all starts with the [router.js](https://github.com/uhray/boilerplate/blob/master/app/frontend/router.js) file.
-After the server sends over a shell to the frontend, the *router.js* file handles which application page should be loaded based on the URL.
+From the shell, [configure.js](https://github.com/uhray/mobile-boilerplate/blob/master/www/configure.js) is loaded via [require.js](http://requirejs.org/) which then calls the [router.js](https://github.com/uhray/boilerplate/blob/master/app/frontend/router.js) file.
+The *router.js* file handles which application page should be loaded based on the URL.
 Each page can utilize components, images, modules or styles.
 More on this later.

 ```
 www/